in2code-de/t3am_server/README.md

 [T3AM (client)](https://github.com/in2code-de/t3am) is required if you want to use T3AM Server.

+## Compatibilty for newer TYPO3 Version

+This extension is the Server part for t3am client for older TYPO3 (server) versions.
+If you want to TYPO3 11 or newer as T3AM Server, please use
+[T3AM](https://github.com/in2code-de/t3am).
+The updated version of T3AM combines now Server and Client.

 ## Installation & Configuration

 Prerequisite: You should have installed T3AM (client) in another TYPO3 instance already!